If you are also interested in pfBlockerNG (DNSBL) for ad and

 There were some downfalls to the previously discussed approach such as the URL download (via aliases) only allowed updates every 1 day as the shortest timeframe.
 In addition, the “list” had to be in a very specific format so I originally wasn’t able to use known, high-quality lists with “split fields” like the original formats provided by DShield (Internet Storm Center) or Emerging Threats.
 Yes, I realize I could easily script this up to get rid of both of these limitations, but why if you don’t need to? 😉

-If you are using pfSense, there is a really cool plug-in called pfBlockerNG that gets around many of these issues. pfBlockerNG is a free package originally written by some other folks, but now maintained by @BBcan177 (on Twitter).
-I’ve been pretty harsh on pfBlocker over the years because it was primarily a way to blacklist countries based on IP ranges; I didn’t agree with this approach because it doesn’t work for most businesses and it would inevitably block much needed customer traffic at some point and it was a PITA to troubleshoot.
+If you are using pfSense, there is an amazing plug-in called pfBlockerNG that gets around many of these issues. pfBlockerNG is a free package originally written by some other folks, but now maintained by @BBcan177 (on Twitter).
+I’ve been pretty harsh on pfBlocker many years ago because it was primarily a way to blacklist countries based on IP ranges; I didn’t agree with this approach because it doesn’t work for most businesses and it would inevitably block much needed customer traffic at some point and it was a PITA to troubleshoot.
 While that particular functionality still exists in the package, I won’t talk about it here.
 Keep in mind this feature may be useful depending on your use case.

 Instead, I’ll talk about using IPv4 blocklists in pfBlockerNG.
 At this point, I’m assuming you have already installed the package.
 If not, go do so and I’ll wait here…